-The doctoral program in CRA at Peabody College draws its students from several undergraduate majors including psychology, human and organizational development, sociology, political science, economics, geography, urban planning, and environmental studies.
+The doctoral program in Community Research & Action (CRA) at Peabody College draws its students from several undergraduate majors including psychology, human and organizational development, sociology, political science, economics, geography, urban planning, and environmental studies.

-All entering CRA students receive financial support covering tuition, a stipend, and health insurance for up to five years, depending on their degree level (Bachelor's or Master's) when starting doctoral studies.
+All entering doctoral students receive financial support covering tuition, a stipend, and health insurance for up to five years, depending on their degree level (Bachelor's or Master's) when starting doctoral studies.